Mojave Desert: Geography

 The Mojave Desert is a desert bordered to the west by the Sierra Nevada mountain range and the California montane chaparral and woodlands, and to the south and east by the Sonoran Desert.
 The boundaries to the east of the Mojave Desert are less distinctive than the other boundaries because there is no presence of an indicator species, such as the Joshua tree (Yucca brevifolia), which is endemic to the Mojave Desert.
-The Mojave Desert is distinguished from the Sonoran Desert and other deserts adjacent to it by its warm temperate climate, as well as flora and fauna such as ironwood (Olneya tesota), blue Palo Verde (Parkinsonia florida), chuparosa (Justicia californica), spiny menodora (Menodora spinescens), desert senna (Cassia armata), California dalea (Psorothamnus arborescens), and goldenhead (Acamptopappus shockleyi).
-Along with these other factors, these plants differentiate the Mojave from the nearby Sonoran desert.
+The Mojave Desert is distinguished from the Sonoran Desert and other deserts adjacent to it by its warm temperate climate, as well as flora and fauna such as ironwood (Olneya tesota), blue Palo Verde (Parkinsonia florida), chuparosa (Justicia californica), spiny menodora (Menodora spinescens), desert senna (Cassia armata), California dalea (Psorothamnus arborescens), California fan palm (Washingtonia filifera) and goldenhead (Acamptopappus shockleyi).
+Along with these other factors, these plants differentiate the Mojave from the nearby Sonoran Desert.

-The Mojave Desert is bordered by the San Andreas fault to the Southwest and the Garlock fault to the North.
-The mountains elevated along the length of the San Andreas fault provide a clear border between the Mojave desert and the coastal regions to the West.
-The Garlock fault separates the Mojave Desert from the Sierra Nevada and Tehachapi mountains, which provide a natural border to the Mojave Desert.
-There are also abundant alluvial fans, which are called bajadas, that form around the mountains within the Mojave desert and extend down toward the low altitude basins, which contain dried lake beds called playas, where water generally collects and evaporates, leaving large volumes of salt.
-These playas include Rogers Dry Lake, and China Lake.
+The Mojave Desert is bordered by the San Andreas Fault to the southwest and the Garlock fault to the north.
+The mountains elevated along the length of the San Andreas fault provide a clear border between the Mojave Desert and the coastal regions to the west.
+The Garlock Fault separates the Mojave Desert from the Sierra Nevada and Tehachapi mountains, which provide a natural border to the Mojave Desert.
+There are also abundant alluvial fans, called bajadas, that form around the mountains within the Mojave Desert and extend down toward the low-altitude basins.
+These basins contain dried lake beds called playas, where water generally collects and evaporates, leaving large volumes of salt.
+These playas include Rogers Dry Lake and China Lake.
 Dry lakes are a noted feature of the Mojave landscape.
 The Mojave Desert is also home to the Devils Playground, about 40 mi of dunes and salt flats going in a northwest-southeasterly direction.
-The Devil's Playground is a part of the Mojave National Preserve and is between the town of Baker, California and Providence Mountains.
+The Devil's Playground is a part of the Mojave National Preserve and is between the town of Baker, California and the Providence Mountains.
 The Cronese Mountains are within the Devil's Playground.

-There are very few surface rivers in the Mojave Desert, even given the low precipitation level: two major rivers generally flow underground.
-The intermittent Mojave River, which begins in the San Bernardino mountains and disappears underground in the Mojave Desert.
-The Amargosa River also flows partly underground through the Mojave Desert along a southward path.
-The Manix, Mojave, and the Little Mojave lakes are all large but shallow.
-Soda Lake is the principal saline basin of the Mojave desert.
-Natural springs are typically rare throughout the Mojave desert, however, there are two notable springs, Ash Meadows, and Oasis Valley.
-Ash Meadows is formed from several other springs, which all draw from deep underground.
+There are very few surface rivers in the Mojave Desert, but two major rivers generally flow underground.
+One is the intermittent Mojave River, which begins in the San Bernardino mountains and disappears underground in the Mojave Desert.
+The other is the Amargosa River, which flows partly underground through the Mojave Desert along a southward path.
+The Manix, Mojave, and the Little Mojave lakes are large but shallow.
+Soda Lake is the principal saline basin of the Mojave Desert.
+Natural springs are typically rare throughout the Mojave Desert, but there are two notable springs, Ash Meadows and Oasis Valley.
+Ash Meadows is formed from several other springs, which draw from deep underground.
 Oasis Valley draws from the nearby Amargosa River.